top of page

 Housing is one of the best things we can do for our climate, support our schools, and create more opportunity for our workers.
 We should focus housing in a transit oriented way and reduce sprawl.
 We can also build housing in a way that preserves or enhances our canopy, walkability, and community.

-The status quo is to plan incrementally and indecisively.
 The framework of our Housing Element can move the needle, but we need housing leaders in City Hall to actually implement the Housing Element faithfully.
 People are the solution, not the problem.

 RETAIL VIBRANCY

 The city should take a strong stance on simplifying permits and streamlining zoning, while investing in streetscapes and events programming.
+We need safe, clean, and clear streets at a minimum.

 To actually fill retail vacancies, George will push to reduce the uncertainty, complexity, and fees that are the status quo in Palo Alto.
+George has heard so many horror stories (inspectors that won't come for months; permits that take over a year; block-by-block zoning of what retail uses are permitted), and is committed to helping businesses succeed here.

 CLIMATE and the ENVIRONMENT